plowsof/monero-torrent/README.md

 git clone --recurse-submodules https://github.com/plowsof/monero-torrent && cd monero-torrent
 ```

-Default where files are downloaded:
+Default where files are downloaded: _Note: if you see `unknown flag: --profile` then you need to update to Compose v2_

 ```
 docker compose --profile remote up --build